 30. In a crisscross pattern starting from the center and working outward, tighten the cap screws (from step 29) to 8.5 ft-lb.

-31. Adjust valve/tappet clearance (see Section 2).
+31. Adjust valve/tappet clearance (see Periodic Maintenance).
 32. Place the two tappet covers into position making sure the proper cap screws are with the proper cover.
-Tighten the cap screws securely.
+Tighten to 8.5 ft lb.